Hellyy2812/QA-tester-Porfolio/README.md

 - IT Student
 - Passionate about Software Testing & Quality Assurance
 - Skilled in Manual Testing
-- Currently learning Automation Testing
+- Currently learning Automation Testing in Selenium(python)

 ## Skills